computationalabstraction/patgo/README.md

 # Goj
 ### Goroutines in Javascript

-Go.js is a small wrapper around Napa.js to give Go Style Concurrency in Javascript
+Goj is a small wrapper around Napa.js to give Go Style Concurrency in Javascript

+## Installation
-### To install `npm install goj`
+`npm install goj`

 ## Example
 ```javascript